-- Find your exact position and inform the local authorities and other vessels in the area of your need for assistance.
-Make sure you inform them of your exact position. - Plot the position on a chart and watch for the drift.
+- Put on your life jacket. - Find your exact position and inform the local authorities and other vessels in the area of your need for assistance.
+Make sure you inform them of your exact position. - Plot the position on your GPS and watch for the drift.
 If you are drifting away from the land make your fishing nets like a rope, fasten the anchor at one end and drop it into the sea.
-This will help you to minimize the drift and maintain your position closer to your initial position. - Drop the sea anchor if available. - Try to repair the engine using existing spare parts if the repair is manageable.
+This will help you to minimize the drift and maintain your position closer to your initial position. - Drop the sea anchor if available. - You can give a distress alert through VHF channel 16. - Try to repair the engine using existing spare parts if the repair is manageable. - Search for other vessels in the vicinity or close by who can assist you if the repair is beyond your control. - Minimize the use of radio to save your battery strength. - Inform local authorities of your position at least twice a day. - The captain should keep the crew strictly under his command and should not panic. - Let the vessel drift, if the drift is towards the land use the sail if available. - Ration your drinking water and provisions, enabling you to survive at sea for a longer period.